Onset of Constituent Quark Number Scaling in Heavy-Ion Collisions at RHIC

 The transverse momentum ($p_T$) and rapidity ($y$, in the center-of-mass frame) distributions of identified particles $\pi^{+}, K^{+}, K^{0}_{S},$ and $p$ from Au+Au collisions at {\rootsNN} = 3.2, 3.5, 3.9, and 4.5 GeV are shown in Fig.~\ref{Fig:fig1}.
 The additional acceptance provided by the eTOF (right side of the black curve) is particularly evident at forward rapidities.
-The blue boxes show the region ($-0.5 < y < 0 $) used to determine the elliptic flow measurements reported in this paper.
-Due to the asymmetry of the phase space acceptance in fixed-target collisions, the 3-sub event method is applied to reconstruct the event plane and estimate the event plane resolution~\cite{Poskanzer:1998yz}:
+The blue boxes show the region ($-0.5 < y < 0 $) used to determine the elliptic flow measurements reported in this Letter.
+Because of the asymmetry of the phase space acceptance in fixed-target collisions, the three-sub event method is applied to reconstruct the event plane and estimate the event plane resolution~\cite{Poskanzer:1998yz}:

-where $\Psi_r$ represents the reaction plane, $n$ denotes the corresponding Fourier coefficient $v_n$, and $m$ indicates the $m$-th order harmonic event plane. $\Psi_{m}^{a}$, $\Psi_{m}^{b}$, and $\Psi_{m}^{c}$ represent the three sub-event planes, determined with pseudo-rapidity ($\eta_{\text{Lab}}$) ranges of [3.2, 6.1], [2.8, 3.1], and [0, 1.0], respectively, in the laboratory frame.
-As the first-order coefficient ($v_1$) is more significant than $v_2$ within this energy region, $v_2$ is measured with respect to the first-order event plane, with event plane resolution about 20-40\% in mid-central 10-40\% collisions.
+where $n$ denotes the corresponding Fourier coefficient $v_n$, and $m$ indicates the $m$ th order harmonic event plane. $\Psi_{m}^{a}$, $\Psi_{m}^{b}$, and $\Psi_{m}^{c}$ represent the three-sub event planes, determined with pseudorapidity ($\eta_{\text{Lab}}$) ranges of [3.2, 6.1], [2.8, 3.1], and [0, 1.0], respectively, in the laboratory frame.
+The first-order coefficient ($v_1$) is more significant than $v_2$ within this energy region~\cite{HADES:2020lob, STAR:2017sal}, and $\psi_1$ and $\psi_2$ are strongly correlated.
+Therefore, $v_2$ is measured with respect to the first-order event plane, with event plane resolution about 20\%--40\% in mid-central 10\%--40\% collisions.
+Possible contributions from rapidity-even $v_1$ due to dipolar fluctuations are expected to be subdominant at these collision energies.

 The $p_{T}$ dependence of $v_{2}$ measurements considers the detector efficiency as a function of transverse momentum $p_{T}$ and rapidity $y$.
 This efficiency encompasses the track reconstruction efficiency of the TPC and the TOF matching efficiency for $\pi^{\pm}$, $K^{\pm}$, and $p$, as well as the additional reconstruction efficiency for $K^{0}_{S}$ and $\Lambda$.
 These efficiencies are estimated using the embedding method within the STAR analysis framework~\cite{STAR:2008med, STAR:2010yyv, STAR:2017sal, STAR:2021iop}.